 If you prefer real live zinnias to painted ones, pinecones can help you there, too.
 Look how pretty these flowerbeds look with their pinecone mulch.
 Added bonus — you’ll have a ready supply of cones for your crafting needs, all summer long!

-If you’d like to have that wonderful autumn smell in your house but don’t have time for crafting, there is a simpler way….
+If you’d like to have that wonderful autumn smell in your house but don’t have time for crafting with pinecones, there is a simpler way.
 Check out Mrs. Meyer’s new fall scents at Grove Collective:

-New customers can get a welcome package with full-size bottles of hand soap, dish soap, and multi-purpose spray, plus a pretty coordinating hand towel, all for free!
+New customers can get a welcome package with full-size bottles of hand soap, dish soap, and multi-purpose spray, all for free!
+Follow this affiliate link for more details.
+But you’ll need to act fast.
+This special offer ends soon, and the fall scents are only available for a limited time!